EECE 233 Signals and Systems (Spring 2020) offered by Dept. of Electrical Eng, Pohang University of Science and Technology (POSTECH).

 1. In special cases, students may take exams earlier than the original schedule if he/she requests at least one week earlier.

 2. Excused class absence on an exam day may lead to a make-up exam for the absentee.

 3. Re-grade requests must be filed in writing within one week after the graded exam has been returned to students.

-You will use the PRS system or equivalent such as Socrative system through this course.
+You will use the PRS system through this course.
 Once the PRS transmitter is distributed in the beginning of the semester, it's your responsibility to bring it at every meeting with fully charged batteries and return it at the end of the semester.